hazardland/sql.py/README.md

             weight=None,
             has_cats=None
         ):
-        self.ID = ID, #Just avoiding "id" as it is builtin function self.nickname = nickname
+        self.id = id, #Just avoiding "id" as it is builtin function self.nickname = nickname
         self.gender = gender
         self.interested_in = interested_in